 University of East London

 Year 1 student competition

-The BinForGreenSeas project, supported by Arun District Council and its waste contractor Biffa, saw nine students create design concepts for an iconic beach waste bin as part of their first year course work.
-19 year old Laura Monica Carusato produced the winning design.
-She was awarded a trophy but Fazilette Khan, founding trustee of the GreenSeas Trust.
+The BinForGreenSeas project, supported by Arun District Council and its waste contractor Biffa, saw nine students create design concepts as part of their first year course work.
+Competition winner, Laura Carusato was awarded a trophy by Fazilette Khan, founding trustee of the GreenSeas Trust.

 Year 1 product design students, judges and senior lecturers from UEL

 Judges with the winner

 Left to right : Darren Wingrove, project manager at Logoplaste Innovation Lab, Biffa business development manager Karen Sherwood, Laura Monica Carusato , Fazilette Khan, Edina Seiben, GreenSeas Trust project coordinator.